 Terminology Term Abbreviation Explanation Imbalance Adjustment An energy volume representing the Balancing Energy from a Balancing Service Provider and applied by the Connecting TSO for an Imbalance Settlement Period to the concerned Balance Responsible Parties, for the calculation of the Imbalance of these Balance Responsible Parties.
 Imbalance Settlement Period ISP Imbalance settlement period means the time unit for which balance responsible parties' imbalance is calculated.
 Imbalance settlement period of one hour is applied until the end of 21.05.2023.
-Starting from 22.05.2023 00:00 CET, an imbalance settlement period of 15 minutes is applied.
-Imbalance Settlement Responsible ISR A party that is responsible for settlement of the difference between the contracted quantities and the realised quantities of energy products for the Balance Responsible Parties in a Market Balance Area.
+Starting from 22.05.2023 00:00 CEST, an imbalance settlement period of 15 minutes is applied.
+1 Imbalance Settlement Responsible ISR A party that is responsible for settlement of the difference between the contracted quantities and the realised quantities of energy products for the Balance Responsible Parties in a Market Balance Area.
 Incentivizing Component IC The incentivizing component is an additional component which can be included in the imbalance price calculation to fulfil nationally defined boundary conditions.
 In the Nordics, the boundary conditions imply that the imbalance price should equal the day-ahead price in ISPs without dominating direction.
 To ensure this, the IC is applied together with VoAA in ISPs without dominating direction.
 Key Performance Indicator KPI KPIs are utilised to measure the performance of different market participants.
 KPIs are a transparent way to display how TSOs, DSOs, BRPs and REs carry out their respective responsibilities.
 Market Balance Area MBA An area within the power system that works as an imbalance area in which an imbalance is calculated.
 In NBS model a MBA is equal to a bidding zone and scheduling area, and imbalance price area is equal to one or more MBAs.
 An imbalance price is always the same within a MBA.
 Market Entity ME A collective term for MBA, MGA, PU and RO.
 Market Entity Connection MEC Market Entity Connection is a collective term for different kinds of connections either between different MPs (e.g. bilateral trades between parties) or MPs and MEs (e.g. MP's metered consumption in MGA or MP's production plan per RO).
 The MEC's time series data is the core of imbalance settlement.
 Nominated Electricity Market Operator NEMO The unique power exchange of trades (PX market trades) for the actual delivery of energy that receives the bids from the Market Participants that have a contract to bid.
 The Market Operator(s) determine(s) the market energy price for the Market Balance Area after applying technical constraints from the System Operator.
 It may also establish the price for reconciliation within a Metering Grid Area.
-Market Participants MP Market Participants are the main stakeholders in the settlement: the TSOs, DSOs, NEMOs, BRPs, BSPs and REs.
+Market Participants Market Participants are the main stakeholders in the settlement: the TSOs, DSOs, NEMOs, BRPs, BSPs and REs.
 These enter into transactions in one or more wholesale energy markets.
 Metered data Metered (metering) data is, in this Handbook, used as a general term for all the data that the market participants meter, collect and report to eSett for imbalance settlement purpose.
-Metered Data Aggregator A party responsible for the establishment and qualification of metered data from the Distribution System Operator.
-This data is aggregated according to a defined set of market rules.
-This role or function can be represented locally by a national electricity market hub or DSO.